sundharwinston/JavascriptGrammer/README.md

 3.const
 But These declaration don't determine the variable's type.

+Javascript is a Loosely Typed Language
+A loosely typed language is a programming language that does not require a variable to be defined.
+For example, `Javascript` is a loosely typed language, you can declare a variable, but it doesn't require you to classify the type of variable.

+`let & const :`
+const is much more strict compare to let variables. let and const are stored in different memory space.
+It's not in global space.

+`Temporal Dead Zone :`
+The time between undefined to store value action in let variable.
+To avoid temporal dead zone we must decleare a variable in top of the program (Top Initialization).

 `Dynamic Typing`

 JavaScript is a dynamically-typed language.
 It means that variables created using